Bhardwaj-Sarthak/ULLM-Project/README.md

   <p>
     An autonomous, streaming Jupyter notebook generation & execution agent powered by<br>
     Hugging Face Inference (chat completions), an E2B sandbox for code execution,<br>
-    and a lightweight heuristic evaluation toolkit.
+    and a lightweight heuristic evaluation toolkit that we have added that tests the generated analysis on different aspects.
   </p>
   <p>
     <a href="https://huggingface.co/spaces/lvwerra/jupyter-agent-2">HF Space</a> ·